noffle/hyperkv/readme.markdown

 * `opts.values` - set to `false` to turn off setting `row.values`, which
 requires an extra lookup in the implementation
+* `opts.fields` - when true, include the full document instead of the value

 ## var stream = kv.createHistoryStream(key, opts={})